notsointresting/Python-Projects/README.md

 # Python-Projects
-This repository Contains Projects made in Python.
+This repository contains mini-Projects made in Python.